 There’s a lot to know about selling on Amazon and trying to learn everything about building successful ad campaigns can be overwhelming for beginners.
 Although negative keywords seem like a minor part of advertising on Amazon, correct usage will maximize your ad ROI and protect your brand’s assets.

 But what if you don’t personally want to manage your company’s ad campaigns and negative keyword lists?
-In that case, Sunken Stone can manage the process for you.
+In that case, Sunken Stone, a top-tier, results-driven Amazon marketing Agency for growing eCommerce brands can manage the process for you.

 What are Amazon Advertising Negative Keywords?
 Advertisers on Amazon can prevent their product or brand ads from appearing when customers use specific search terms.

 There are two ways to add negative keywords to your ad campaigns, using exact match and phrase match types, which help sellers restrict their ad campaigns.

 Do You Feel Like Your Amazon Business Is In A Rut?

 You’re not alone.
 Many businesses find it difficult to scale on Amazon.
 That’s where we come in.
 We are a top-tier, turnkey, performance-based Amazon marketing agency that can help you take your business to the next level.

 We have a proven 4-pillar process that helps businesses achieve higher sales, AOVs, ROIs, and other 3-letter acronyms.
 Let us show you how we can help you achieve the same success.
 Click here to schedule a call with a strategist.